Jaclenga/jaclenga.github.io/_posts/2025-02-09-Simpsons_Episodes_EDA.md

 [I recently constructed a graph on section #2, simpsons_episodes.csv](https://jaclenga.github.io/posts/Simpsons_Decline/).
 In this article, I will show you the process I used to explore that set of data.

-First, I took a peek at the data dictionary (TidyTuesday, 2025):
+First, I took a peek at the data dictionary (Data Science Learning Community, 2025):

 | variable               | class     | description                                         |
 |:-----------------------|:----------|:---------------------------------------------------|